Quick Start

 Use in Cursor

 Cursor automatically loads all context files.
-Try: Create checkout flow for customer
+Once you've added your terms to glossary.md, try: Create [your-feature] for [your-entity]

 Use in VS Code

-In Copilot Chat: @.contextkit Create checkout flow for customer
+In Copilot Chat: @.contextkit Create [your-feature] for [your-entity] — after adding your terms to glossary.md

 Customize Standards